 Candidates are referred to Debbie Jones, Dual Career Coordinator by Deans, Department Chairs, or the lead recruiter in the faculty search.
 Candidates are encouraged to contact Ms. Jones directly to introduce themselves.
 The initial consultation may be by phone or appointment.
 Once the goal and type of desired work is established, Ms. Jones works in tandem with the applicant in searching for opportunities.
-Ms. Jones is located in the Office of the Vice Provost for Faculty Academic and Faculty Affairs and may be reached by phone (213) 740-7641 or email email@example.com.
+Ms. Jones is located in the Office of the Executive Vice Provost, Faculty Academic and Faculty Affairs and may be reached by phone (213) 740-7641 or email email@example.com.

 Dual Career Assistance is available to faculty spouses or partners seeking both academic and non-academic employment, whether it be at USC or in the community at large.

 - Job search assistance

 - Access to job openings at the university

 - Out sourced job placement services, when approved.

 The most important part of the job search is each candidate’s personal effort.
 Dual Career assistance is meant to augment the employment search, not to replace it.